Further Education and Training PGCE

 This Further Education and Training PGCE is available as a full-time programme on our campus.
 If you're already working in the field, you can choose to study on a part-time basis at one of our partner colleges (Havant and South Downs College, Chichester College, St Vincent College campus, Isle of Wight College and Eastleigh College).

-We're rated excellent by Ofsted for our teacher training programmes, so when you graduate you'll be in a strong position to find work as a teacher in the further education and training sector.
+We have an Outstanding rating from Ofsted for our Further Education teacher training programmes, so when you graduate you'll be in a strong position to find work as a teacher in the further education and training sector.

 If you're not currently in paid employment as a teacher, intend to specialise in Mathematics or English, and you have a relevant degree, you might be entitled to a bursary of up to £25,000 towards the full-time programme.
 You can find details at: Education and Training Foundation FE-ITT Bursary.
 For further information and frequently asked questions, download our FE ITT FAQ sheet.